syncfusion-content/flutter-docs/Flutter/cartesian-charts/trendline.md

 ## Legend for TrendLine

-Legend provides information about the series rendered in the chart.
 Legend for trendline gets rendered together with the series legend when the legend is set to be visible.
-Also when the  [ `name` ](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/name.html)  property is assigned to a trendline,the name of the legend is changed based on the name of the trendlines.
-In default  rendering the [`legendIconType`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/legendIconType.html)  will be a horizontal line.
+Also when the [name](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/name.html) property is assigned to a trendline, the name of the legend is changed based on the name of the trendlines.

 {% highlight dart %}